viamrobotics/docs/docs/installation/beaglebone-install.md

 ### Power your BeagleBone

 You will need to connect your BeagleBone to your computer and power it, the most convenient way to do that is to connect it with a USB-C to USB-C from your computer to your BeagleBone.
-Alternatively, your Beagle has a barrel jack, which can be powered with a 5V charger.
+However, we recommend that you power your BeagleBoard using the barrel jack, since it's more reliable to separate power.
+The barrel jack can be powered with a 5V charger.
 If it's being powered, you'll see the power (PWR or ON) LED lit steadily.
 Within a minute or so, you should see the other LEDs blinking.

 ### Enable a network connection